 I had just graduated with my Master’s in Social Work.
 I had dreamed of doing therapy.
 And I spent a little over $60,000 in loans to pursue that dream.
 But what I couldn’t foresee was how much it would crush me to come out on the other side.
 I was burnt out and I knew I wouldn’t survive another couple of months in my field, despite trying to convince myself otherwise.
 I applied for a job in my field and they saw right though me.
 They knew I wouldn’t last even when I wouldn’t admit it to myself.
 It was difficult to get out of bed some days.
 While I had dealt with anxiety for some time, and depression here and there, this was the worst of the two combined.

 I spent two months dragging myself around before I finally decided to get a minimum wage job.
 Which, let me tell you really hurts one’s self image after getting a masters.
+The depression and anxiety grew.
 So it was at this time that I also started therapy.
 Now let me tell you, therapy is helpful and I totally recommend it.
 It gave me the support I needed to leave my minimum wage job when I began to cry on my way home from work.
 Therapy helped me, but I was still struggling through life.
 Fear was my greatest obstacle and failure was my greatest fear.
 I feared I was a failure as a social worker.
-I feared that I was failing my parents and family for the faith they had put in me.
-I feared I was failing as an adult because I didn’t have a job in my field like other people did.
-My relationships were beginning to strain under the weight, especially my relationship with my husband.
+Feared that I was failing my parents and family for the faith they had put in me.
+Feared I was failing as an adult because I didn’t have a job in my field like other people did.
+Anxiety grew.
+And my relationships were beginning to strain under the weight, especially my relationship with my husband.
 He was concerned and he didn’t know how to help.

 I saw other people leading beautiful lives.
 Fulfilled lives.
 I was inspired by Elizabeth Gilbert and her personal story in dealing with depression and her fears.
-I read Eat, Pray, Love and I felt my emotions.
+Reading Eat Pray Love I felt my emotions.
 I then received Big Magic as a gift from my husband, and I gobbled it up.
-I then began to read spiritual stories from individuals such as Heather Waxman, Amanda Frances, Alex March, and more.
+Then, I began to read spiritual stories from individuals such as Heather Waxman, Amanda Frances, Alex March, and more.